kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray-pokeshop.md

 The `docker-compose.yaml` includes three other services.

 - **Postgres** - Postgres is a prerequisite for Tracetest to work.
 It stores trace data when running the trace-based tests.
-- [**AWS Distro for OpenTelemetry (ADOT**)](https://aws-otel.github.io/docs/getting-started/collector) - is a software application that listens for traffic on UDP port 2000, gathers raw segment data, and relays it to the AWS X-Ray API.
+- [**AWS Distro for OpenTelemetry (ADOT**)](https://aws-otel.github.io/docs/getting-started/collector) - Software application that listens for traffic on UDP port 2000, gathers raw segment data and relays it to the AWS X-Ray API.
 The daemon works in conjunction with the AWS X-Ray SDKs and must be running so that data sent by the SDKs can reach the X-Ray service.
 - [**Tracetest**](https://tracetest.io/) - Trace-based testing that generates end-to-end tests automatically from traces.

 ```yaml